jlhags/jlhags.github.io/content/post/beginning-programming-lesson-04.md

 }
 ```
 The initialization part is creating a variable `i` and giving it a value of 0.
-As long as `i` is less than the length of the slice s we should continue looping.
-At the end of each iteration we add 1 to i (`i++` is shorthand for `i = i+1`).
+As long as `i` is less than the length of the slice `s`, we should continue looping.
+At the end of each iteration we add 1 to `i` (`i++` is shorthand for `i = i+1`).
 In Golang it is not required that all components of the for loop need to be there.
 In fact, none of them need to be there:

 ```go
 for ; ; {